symmetric monoidal (∞,1)-category of spectra

 In higher algebra and stable homotopy theory one is interested in monoid objects in the stable (∞,1)-category of spectra – called -rings – and commutative monoid objects – called -rings.
 These monoid objects satisfy associativity, uniticity and, in the -case, commutativity up to coherent higher homotopies.

 For concretely working with these objects, it is often useful to have concrete 1-categorical algebraic models for these intricate higher categorical/homotopical entities.
 The symmetric monoidal smash product of spectra is a structure that allows to model A-infinity rings as ordinary monoids and E-infinity rings as ordinary commutative monoids in a suitable ordinary category – one speaks of highly structured ring spectra.

 As a first step one wants a model category of spectra that presents the full (infinity,1)-category of spectra.
 This allows to model the notion of equivalence of spectra and of homotopies between maps of spectra.
 Several such model categories have been known for a long time; all are Quillen equivalent and their common homotopy category is called “the” stable homotopy category .

 It was also known that the stable homotopy category is a symmetric monoidal category, via a “derived smash product of spectra.”
 Ordinary (commutative) monoids in were called (commutative) ring spectra.
-While their product has associativity and uniticity up to homotopy, these homotopies are not specified and not required to satisfy higher coherence laws up to higher homotopies themselves.
+While their product has associativity and uniticity up to homotopy, these homotopies are not specified and not required to satisfy higher coherence laws up to higher homotopies themselves (see at H-space).

 Now, for some of the model categories of spectra, the smash product on can be lifted to a functor

 but for the most part these functors were neither associative nor unital nor commutative at the level of the 1-category .
-In fact, Gaunce Lewis proved a theorem that there could be no symmetric monoidal category modeling the stable homotopy category and satisfying a couple of other natural requirements.
+In fact (Lewis 91) proved a theorem that there could be no symmetric monoidal category modeling the stable homotopy category and satisfying a couple of other natural requirements.

 However, in the 1990s it was realized that by dropping one or another of Lewis’ other requirements, symmetric monoidal categories of spectra could be produced.
-The first such category was the category of S-modules described by Elmendorf, Kriz, Mandell, and May, but others soon followed, including symmetric spectra and orthogonal spectra.
+The first such category was the category of S-modules described by Elmendorf-Kriz-Mandell-May 97, but others soon followed, including symmetric spectra and orthogonal spectra.
 All of these form symmetric monoidal model categories which are symmetric-monoidally Quillen equivalent.